 A swimming pond you say?
-While browsing the pages of a glossy homeware and interiors magazine, you may be greeted by a series of images and a feature on swimming pools which would pique the interest of many.
+While browsing the pages of a glossy homeware and interiors magazine, you may be greeted by a series of images and a feature on swimming pools that would pique the interest of many.

-It may get you thinking about being away or somewhere exotic, so while initial reactions could be of enticement and fancy for those turquoise waters, the inviting aspect of a swimming pool in the UK was short lived, most would realise they didn’t actually want a traditional swimming pool – in the UK – at all.
+It may get you thinking about being away or somewhere exotic, so while initial reactions could be of enticement and fancy for those turquoise waters, the inviting aspect of a swimming pool in the UK was short-lived, most would realise they didn’t actually want a traditional swimming pool – in the UK – at all.

 The draw of a pool for most is, essentially, because it’s somewhere else.
-Somewhere more fitting, warm and palm tree strewn.
+Somewhere more fitting, warm and a palm tree was strewn.
 However much we try and convince ourselves a pool is a good idea, a quick google search of our average annual precipitation is often enough to sober us up.